 R v E: confiscation proceedings arising from a conviction for production of cannabis.
 A novel legal argument in relation to the value of immature plants resulted is an agreed disposal for considerably less than half the alleged benefit figure.

 R v W: confiscation proceedings arising from convictions for fraud and money laundering.
-Forensic analysis, carried out exclusively by Paul, resulted in a benefit figure of less than a third of the value of the unexplained transfers being agreed with the prosecution.
-Allegations of Hidden Assets were removed, leaving an order for just £7,000.
+Forensic analysis, carried out exclusively in-house, resulted in a benefit figure of less than a third of the value of the unexplained transfers being agreed with the prosecution.
+Prosecution allegations of Hidden Assets were defeated, leaving an order for just £7,000.

 Notable cases pre - 2019: